bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 <img width ="750px" src="https://raw.githubusercontent.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/main/Images/DecisionIntelligenceFramework.png">
 <br/>

-## Getting Started By Choosing Your Path
+## Getting Started – Choose Your Path

 1. 👓 **Reader Persona - Read-Only (Non-Technical)** - Ideal for non-technical users not familiar with Decision Intelligence nor Generative AI
 - Nothing to install!
 No special requirements to read any of the workshop content.
 All the of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
 Notebooks folder:   https://github.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/tree/main/Notebooks